bzshang/piwebapi-python-examples/README.md

 from bunch import bunchify, unbunchify
 ```

-[requests](http://docs.python-requests.org/en/latest/) is used as the HTTP client library.
+* [requests](http://docs.python-requests.org/en/latest/) is used as the HTTP client library.
-[json](https://docs.python.org/2/library/json.html) as the name suggests helps me deserialize JSON text into Python
+* [json](https://docs.python.org/2/library/json.html) as the name suggests helps me deserialize JSON text into Python
 dictionaries and vice versa.
-[bunch](https://pypi.python.org/pypi/bunch/1.0.1) is a package that provides a wrapper class around Python dictionaries
+* [bunch](https://pypi.python.org/pypi/bunch/1.0.1) is a package that provides a wrapper class around Python dictionaries
 so I can browse the dictionary using dot notation (e.g. dict.key instead of dict["key"]), evocative of the C# anonymous
 type.

 The example file is structured with a set of helper functions in the beginning and the usage of these functions
 afterward.
 These helper functions are merely used to encapsulate basic operations on AF objects and hide away some
 implementation details.
-Please do not take these functions as best practice or a guide for designing Python wrappers
+These functions do not represent best practices or offer a guide for designing Python wrappers
 for PI Web API calls.
 My experience with Python can be measured in units of days, rather than years...

+## Tutorial

+Follow along in the code in [piwebapi-examples.py](https://github.com/bzshang/piwebapi-python-examples/blob/master/piwebapi-examples.py).

-## Get the root level PI Web API response
+### 1.0 Get the root level PI Web API response

 To make things transparent, I will show how to get the root level response from a PI Web API call, which can be obtained
 also by going to `https://<piwebapiserver>/piwebapi/` in the browser.